digitalfabrik/integreat-chat/INFO_TEMPLATE.md

 ## How the Chatbot works

 The Integreat chat can be opened on the website by clicking on the chat icon at the bottom.
-If you ask a question, you'll receive a direct response from our chatbot.
+If you ask a question, you'll receive a response from our chatbot.
 However, if you need more personalized assistance, a representative will answer your question as quickly as possible.
 Please note that this may take some time.
 If you ask to talk to a person, the chat bot will stop answering.

-Our chatbot can only answer questions covered by the content on our platform.
+Our chatbot can only answer questions covered by the content of the currently selected region.
 If you have a question that's not related to our content, we can't answer it.

-## Region-specific answers

-Please note that our chatbot only answers questions about the test environment content.
-If you need information about a different region, please select that region first and then ask your question.
+If you need information from a different region, please select that region first and then ask your question.
 The chatbot is not available in all regions.

 ## Language support